gmanic/daly_bms_bt/README.md

 Data model is a little different to accomodate a clear (IMHO) MQTT structure, especially considering using more than one Daly SMART BMS.

-Certain response codes are untested, e.g. error codes of the BMS.
+Response codes for BMS' error codes are currently disabled, as they throw an error, have not fixed that, yet.
 I'm not going to intentionally trying to trigger those errors...

 I have no prior experience with python, nor asyncio programming, so bear with me. :)